rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 We've added a new BrighterScript plugin hook for `go to definition`.
 Plugins can define `beforeProvideDefinition`, `provideDefinition`, or `afterProvideDefinition` to add more entries into the results of that operation.

-We converted the internal brighterscript `go to definition` to leverage these same plugin hooks.
+We converted the internal BrighterScript `go to definition` to leverage these same plugin hooks.
 You can check that out in [BscPlugin.ts](https://github.com/rokucommunity/brighterscript/blob/c92a2697b1fcc1ab6b50ff657be300a3d348b3b8/src/bscPlugin/BscPlugin.ts#L32), but here's a sample:

 ![image](https://github.com/rokucommunity/brighterscript/assets/2544493/99f4c105-8fe5-4aad-aedc-cba67f7ab61a)